chuanqisun/htmaa-2025/src/posts/week-04/index.md

 I attempted a few different sizes and materials.
 The largest one printed with PETG turned out the best.
 The middle-sized print used the default organic support settings, which suffered "broken leg" failure, while the small version lost too much detail.

-I think the project was a success according to my TA's feedback.
+I really appreciated the feedback from our TA:

 > I find this disturbing.
 > -- [Alan Han](https://fab.cba.mit.edu/classes/863.23/CBA/people/Alan/)